Before the start of my internship, I wondered about the type of work I would do, and whether or not I would

 b) have little to do

-My experience has oscillated between the two, but from my conversations with current and previous interns, the internship experience varies from office to office and from day to day.
-Sometimes there’s a lull in action, and sometimes I have worked 11-hour days.
+My experience has oscillated between the two, but from my conversations with current and previous interns, the internship experience varies from office to office and from day-to-day.
+Sometimes there’s a lull in the action, and sometimes I have worked 11-hour days.

 In my first few weeks, I worried about not having enough to do, so I signed up to attend as many events and said yes to as many tasks as possible (more on that in later posts).
 If you ask people in my cohort, they will tell you: all Svyatoslav did at State was attend meetings.
 And initially, that was largely true.
 Meetings are a big component of the culture at State, as they are in many big organizations.
 In order to coordinate between offices and bureaus, you will have to get used to attending meetings with people you might have never seen but that work a floor below you.
 On that note, in addition to offering the opportunity to quite literally meet interesting people, the meetings provided, and continue to provide, a good primer on offices at State and the working environment.
 Org charts aside, coming face to face with someone from the Office of American Spaces or from the Office of International Visitors is a real learning experience.
 I get to learn about what each office does, and how the work of each office fits in the puzzle of U.S. foreign policy.